jared-v-hoyt/ExampleFinalProject/Frontend/README.md

     You can now navigate to `localhost:3000/products` to see the new component.
 To learn more about routing, check out [Routing Fundamentals](https://nextjs.org/docs/app/building-your-application/routing) from the Next.js documentation.

 6. To be able to navigate between these routes without directly typing the URLs in, we need to create a navigation bar that users can interact with.
-Create the `src/components/NavigationBar` directory.

-    Create a file named `NavigationBar.tsx` in the `NavigationBar` directory and update it with the following code:
+Create the `src/components/NavigationBar` directory and two files within this directory: `NavigationBar.tsx` and `NavigationBar`.
+Update `NavigationBar.tsx` with the following code:

     ```javascript
     import Link from 'next/link';